gncnpk/CommunityBot/src/WazeBotDiscord/README-alpine.md

 -rw-r--r--    1 root     root         85700 Aug 30 20:43 WazeBotDiscord.pdb
 ```

-Frigging two files
+Frigging two files.

+The runtime-deps image is 9.86MB.
+Like less than 10MB.

+We're adding our 93MB of self-contained, maximum pre-compiled executable to an impressively bare-bones image.

 Build time (no clean): 2 minutes, 8 seconds

 ### Wipe all processes, images, do full clean build before we switch to t3a.micro

-### When we're done, flip to t3a.micro
+Total time: 2 minutes, 24 seconds.

+I can handle that.

-Time full build
+### t3a.micro full build

+Build time after full clean: 2 minutes, 43 seconds.

+As expected, still 103MB.
+That should be byte-identical to t3.micro build.